 What to expect when you take your dog to the vet for chocolate poisoning

-Once you get your dog to the vet, and as long as it’s only been a few hours (8 hours tops) since they ate chocolate and it’s still in their stomach, your veterinarian will most likely induce vomiting to get the chocolate out of their system.
+Once you get your dog to the vet, and as long as it’s only been a few hours (4 hours tops) since they ate chocolate and it’s still in their stomach, your veterinarian will most likely induce vomiting to get the chocolate out of their system.
+If your dog is already showing signs of toxicity, decontamination would be the next step, instead.
 Depending on the severity of the chocolate poisoning, your dog may need observation or supportive care, but in most cases, once the chocolate is removed from the stomach and the dog is in stable condition, they are free to go home.

 Any technique for inducing vomiting at home is dangerous to dogs and cats.
 For instance, hydrogen peroxide causes stomach ulcers that take up to 2 weeks to heal, which can lead to vomiting, dehydration, and lack of appetite.
 Always consult your veterinarian when your pet consumes something they shouldn’t – don’t try to treat it yourself.